AndyJames11/First-Project/README.md

 -   On some mobile devices, the floating text on the landing/home page covers a small part of the top Navbar. **FIXED 12/04/2022**
 -   On some mobile devices, scrolling down on the landing/home page can result in being unable to scroll back up the page.
--   Booking form can be difficult to use on very small devices.
+-   Booking form can be difficult to use on very small devices. **FIXED 11/04/2022**
+-   Booking form fields allow for use of special characters and do not check if the user has provided a valid phone number or email address.
+It is also possible to set the date and time to a historic value.

 ## Deployment